GetStream/GroupedChannelsSampleAndroid/README.md

 private val allViewModel: ChannelListViewModel by lazy {
     ViewModelProvider(this, allFactory)["all", ChannelListViewModel::class.java]
 }
-// ... same for new / current / old
+// ... same for the remaining groups
 ```

 Combined with `queryGroupedChannels`, a single network call populates every tab.